stellargo/Deep-Learning-Projects/SPEECH EMOTION PROBLEM/README.txt

 `cd SPEECH\ EMOTION\ PROBLEM/`
 `./setup.sh <path/to/test/data>`

-(Note:
+Notes:
 1. the python function is inside context subdirectory AND setup.sh will take care of running it on the docker instance.
+2. DONT keyboard interrupt, the script takes some time to execute, let it finish till you can access shell again.
-2. The output will be found after the script finishes executing in the current directory
+3. The output will be found after the script finishes executing in the current directory
+4. Sometimes it takes some time after displaying "Installation finished".
+It does not mean it is completed, wait for some time till shell is avaliable again.

 =================
 FILE STRUCTURE: